Book My Growth Assessment

 How This Applies to Elite Healthcare Brands

-The practices that convert at the highest rates have discovered, whether intuitively or deliberately, how to trigger the Endowment Effect.
-They do not describe the result in the abstract.
-They show the patient a high-fidelity visual of their own transformation.
-The moment the patient sees that image, sees their own face with the improved outcome, psychological ownership transfers.
-The brain no longer classifies the transformation as a potential gain.
-It classifies it as a current possession.
+The top practices have found a better way.
+Some do it on purpose, some by instinct.
+They trigger the Endowment Effect.
+They do not describe the result in vague terms.
+They show the patient a clear image of their own change.
+The patient sees their own face with the better outcome.
+In that moment, ownership shifts.
+The brain stops seeing the change as a possible gain.
+It starts seeing it as something it already has.

-Now the decision to not proceed is reframed.
+Now saying no means something else.
 It is no longer "choosing not to spend money."
-It is "losing a version of myself I already feel attached to."
-And because loss aversion processes losses with twice the emotional intensity of gains, the motivation to proceed doubles.
-The patient is no longer evaluating a purchase.
-They are preventing a loss.
+It becomes "losing a version of myself I already feel close to."
+And loss aversion hits twice as hard as gain.
+So the drive to go ahead doubles.
+The patient is not judging a purchase anymore.
+They are stopping a loss.

 The TTGC Approach

-Through The Glass Creatives integrates the Endowment Effect into the practice's patient conversion workflow through Xadia, our proprietary patient reveal technology.
-Xadia is built to create the moment of psychological ownership transfer.
+Through The Glass Creatives builds the Endowment Effect into the patient workflow.
+It does this with Xadia, a patient reveal technology.
+Xadia is made to create that moment.
+It shifts ownership in the patient's mind.

 Photo by www.kaboompics.com on Pexels